• Skip to primary navigation

 It’s definitely the best pasta salad I’ve ever made for those days when you just do NOT feel like cooking, and want to grab a bowl of *something* out of the fridge.

-This cold pasta salad recipe makes a fair amount, and I remember that my husband and I plowed through it embarrassingly quickly.
+This delicious gluten free cold pasta salad recipe makes a fair amount, and my husband and I tend to plow through it embarrassingly quickly!

 (PS: Looking for more gluten-free salad options?
 Try my Cauliflower Potato Salad... or the recipe it was inspired by: Gramma’s Potato Salad!